 Q: How do I know if I should store my specimens through the Personal Cryopreservation Program, or through the Directed Donor program?

 A: CryoGam has two different programs for sperm storage, which we call our Personal Cryopreservation program and our Directed (Known) Donor programs.
 The programs are very different as far as different end-goal usage of sperm specimens.
 Specimens stored as personal cryopreservation may only be used with a sexually intimate partner.
 On the other hand, directed donors go through the same FDA screening, testing, and quarantine period as our anonymous donors, but still maintain full control of their specimens.
 Because directed donor specimens have been screened and quarantined according to FDA standards, they may be used with a gestational carrier or with a surrogate in the future.
 We typically recommend that our transgender patients go through the directed donor program, as this gives them much more freedom of use with their specimens when they are ready to use them.
-If a patient chooses the personal cryopreservation program, their specimens can only be used in the future with someone they are sexually intimate with, because as these specimens are not screened or tested they can only be released to someone with whom the patient has already shared bodily fluids.
+If a patient chooses the personal cryopreservation program, their specimens can only be used in the future with someone they are sexually intimate with because the cryopreservation client was not screened or tested at time of specimen collection.
+This means the specimens can only be released to someone with whom the patient has already shared bodily fluids.